-Area of Concentration (One of the following areas) Area B. Corrections CJ232 Introduction to Corrections CJ322 Probation, Parole, and Community Corrections Area C. Security CJ233 Introduction to Security CJ333 Security Administration Criminal Justice Electives
+Area of Concentration (One of the following areas) 6 cr.

+Area A. Law Enforcement

+CJ231 Introduction to Law Enforcement

+CJ311 Criminal Investigation

+Area B. Corrections

+CJ232 Introduction to Corrections

+CJ322 Probation, Parole, and Community Correction

+Area C. Security

+CJ233 Introduction to Security

+CJ333 Security Administration

+Criminal Justice Electives

+(From Criminal Justice courses not in the Core or the individua

+student's Area of Concentration: one 200-level course and three

+300-level and/or 400-level courses, at least one of which must b

+400-level courses)

+TOTAL